wileylau/pixel-infra/docs/discover/bugs.md

 # Bugs #

 Sadly, nothing is perfect.
-Yes, we admit, we have bugs.
+Yes, we admit, the port may have bugs.
 We are trying our best to fix it, to resemble the experience of using a real Pixel on your phone.

 Common bugs include:
 - Now Playing (Missing binaries)